surrey rankings property-market

 HMLR Price Paid Data ranks Surrey postcodes by median sold price over the trailing 12 months.
 Here is where prices are highest, what drives them, and what the sold data tells you that the asking price doesn't.

-Surrey’s most expensive postcodes are concentrated in a band running from the north-west of the county — the stockbroker belt of Elmbridge, parts of Guildford, and the Surrey Hills fringe — through to certain parts of the south-east around Reigate and the Mole Valley.
+Surrey’s most expensive outcodes are concentrated in a band running from the north-west of the county — the stockbroker belt of Elmbridge, parts of Guildford, and the Surrey Hills fringe — through into Mole Valley and the Surrey Hills AONB.
 Median sold prices at the top of the county ranking reach multiples of the national average, driven by a combination of green belt restrictions (which constrain supply), proximity to London (which drives demand from high earners), and a concentration of highly rated schools in particular postcode areas.

 How the ranking works

-As with the lowest-priced ranking, the property type mix within a postcode is the primary driver of its median price.
-A postcode where most transactions are large detached houses will show a higher median than one with predominantly flats or terraces, regardless of area desirability.
-The ranking table includes a property type mix column.
+As with the lowest-priced ranking, property type mix within an outcode is the primary driver of its median price.
+An outcode where detached transactions dominate will show a higher median than one where flats and terraces dominate, regardless of area desirability.
+The ranking table includes a property-mix column.

-Surrey’s 10 most expensive postcodes by median sold price
+Surrey’s 10 most expensive outcodes by median sold price

-The full ranking — with postcode-level median prices, transaction volumes, and property type breakdowns — is available in any Area Report for a Surrey postcode.
+The full ranking — with postcode-level median prices, transaction volumes, and property type breakdowns at a granularity below outcode — is available in any Area Report for a Surrey postcode.

 What drives Surrey’s highest-priced postcodes